 Cerebral palsy causes vary, depending on the type of disorder the child has.
-Knowing what may have caused your child’s cerebral palsy can help you understand the disorder better, as well as help your child manage the associated conditions.
+Knowing what may have caused your child’s cerebral palsy can help you understand the disorder better, as well as help your child manage any associated conditions.

 Congenital Cerebral Palsy

 When a baby develops cerebral palsy either before or during birth, it’s known as congenital cerebral palsy.
-Congenital cerebral palsy remains the common type of the disorder and can develop due to a myriad of causes, including:
+Congenital cerebral palsy remains the most common type of the disorder and can develop due to a myriad of causes, including:

 - Carrying twins or multiples

 - Placenta problems

 - Incompatible blood types (can lead to Rh factor diseases)

 - Medical negligence and mistakes (See below for more information)

 - Prematurity or low birth weight